Edgar-Donk/tkinter.ttk.style/README.md

 the border lines and whether this noticeably affects the final image after filtering.
 As we increase the gap size the final filtered image at the corner layout changes, a line is drawn diagonally across the gap, first of all just a simple diagonal line then at a gap of 3 the diagonal has a stepped inward part, at a gap of 4 the line becomes straight, while at a gap of 5 the diagonal becomes stepped again this time outwards.
+To aid our investigations each file has a separate name for differing gap sizes.
 As an exercise it is instructive to save the reduced image without any filter, then resize this image back to the enlarged size.
-This should create an angular image which we can now once again resize but with a lanczos filter the result should be similar to the image created when we used pieslices, but the antialias pixels will be washed out.
+This should create an angular image which we can now once again resize but with a lanczos filter the result should be similar to the image created when we used pieslices, but the antialias pixels will be washed out and the result would not fool many.

 The example file 08corner_investigation.py has collated the above script excerpts.
 We could alter the script to include an outer border with the inner border being tied together with the pieslice.
-This produces similar results to the first script, but is helpful in that the differences help us to better guess what the original looked like.
+This produces similar results to the first script, but is helpful in that the differences help us to better guess what the original widget looked like.
 You should look at the differences between combo-n.png and comboarrow-n.png, apart from image size note that the plain combo has an outer lighter border and that the corner diagonal has no step, whereas the comboarrow image has a plain border and a stepped diagonal facing outwards.
-From this information we can now deduce the gap size and hence the arc radius.
+From this information we can now deduce the gap size and hence the required arc radius.

 ![button:components](/images/08corners.png)